Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Insights

-• Golden Visa holders in the UAE can stay outside the country for more than six months without losing their residence status, unlike standard UAE visa holders who risk cancellation after 180 days abroad.
+- Golden Visa holders in the UAE can stay outside the country for longer than six months without losing their visa, which is a major exception to the standard residence visa rules.

 Can buying property help me get permanent residency in the UAE?